FNS-Division/cpp-user-guide/docs/scenarios.md

 | Project planning period (years) | 10 |
 | Demand per user (Mbps) | 1.5 |

-The diagram below illustrates the _Maximize Operator Net Present Value (NPV)_ scenario.
+The diagram below illustrates the _Maximise Operator Net Present Value (NPV)_ scenario.
 This scenario focuses on connecting as many points of interest as possible while maximizing the operator's net revenue.

-_Figure: Maximize Operator Net Present Value (NPV)_
+_Figure: Maximise Operator Net Present Value (NPV)_

 ![scenario](diagrams/scenario_max_npv.drawio.svg)

-## Minimize Operator Total Cost of Ownership (TCO)
+## Minimise Operator Total Cost of Ownership (TCO)

 ### Scenario parameters

-There are scenario-level parameters which need to be provided, as summarized in the table below.
+There are scenario-level parameters which need to be provided, as summarised in the table below.

 | Description | Example value |
 |------------|---------------|